Half-Life and Radioactive Decay Kinetics

 Explain why radioactive decay is considered a random process.

-True or False: The decay of radioactive nuclei is a first-order kinetic process.
+Explain why the decay of radioactive nuclei is considered a first-order reaction.